Skin wrinkles and blemishes

 Three common types of blemishes are liver spots, purpura, and seborrheic keratoses.

-Liver spots are also known as lentigos or sun-induced pigmented lesions.
+Liver spots are also known as age spots, solar lentigos, or sun-induced pigmented lesions.
 They are flat brown spots on the skin.
 Despite the name, these blemishes have nothing to do with the liver.
-Instead, they are common signs of aging.
-Liver spots are most noticeable on the hands and face.
-They often get larger and darker over time.
+Instead, they are common signs of aging due to cumulative sun exposure.
+Liver spots are most noticeable on the hands, face, and other areas heavily exposed to sunlight.
+They often increase in number, get larger and darker over time.
 Their number, sizes, and brownness are determined by skin type, sun exposure, and age.
-Liver spots are harmless, but they should be distinguished from lentigo maligna, which is a form of melanoma.
+Liver spots are harmless, but they can resemble skin cancer and should be distinguished from lentigo maligna, which is a form of melanoma.

-Treatment: Liver spots do not require treatment, although some people are bothered by their appearance.
+Liver spots do not require treatment, although some people are bothered by their appearance.
+However, they should be examined as they can look similar to melanoma.

 Treatments may include the following: